ralna/GALAHAD/doc/Julia/rst-dir/llsr_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type Int32 that gives the entry and exit status from the package.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**
-		  * 0. The run was succesful.
+                    The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0 and m > 0 or requirement that A_type or A_type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows' or 'diagonal' has been violated.
+                    The restrictions n > 0 and m > 0 or requirement that
+                    A_type or A_type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows' or
+                    'diagonal' has been violated.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**
                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -15.
+		  * **-15**
                     The matrix $S$ does not appear to be strictly diagonally dominant.

-		  * -16.
+		  * **-16**
                     The problem is so ill-conditioned that further progress is impossible.

-		  * -17.
+		  * **-17**
                     The step is too small to make further impact.

 	*
 		- m